 Fortunately, one of the most promising categories for wellness is also one of the most sustainable.
 Psychedelic plants and fungi top are seeing more regulations support therapeutic use, as high-profile celebrities are speaking out about their experiences and entrepreneurs are betting big on the healing modalities of the future.
 Legal treatments such as ketamine, are seeing a rise in demand, with centers such as Field Trip Health and Nushama leading the way.

 Whether you’re back to dining out or still ordering in, there are going to be a lot of sustainable, plant-based meals on offer—no drive-thru required.
 Spots like Copenhagen’s Geranium and New York City’s Eleven Madison have taken meat off the menu, and bakeries like Beverly Hills’ Chaumont and Ladurée offering up vegan croissants and macarons.
 Yes, you can still get meatless Whoppers and McPlants, but why stop there?

 8. Clean fragrances

 Natural fragrances are as old as time, but over the last half-century, we’ve polluted the industry in ways unimaginable, with all manner of toxic chemicals and unnatural ingredients.
-That trend is thankfully coming to an end with sustainable and clean fragrance brands like Le Labo prioritizing natural scents without the harmful ingredients.
-Better for your body, better for the planet, the aromatherapeutic benefits of clean fragrances are making a comeback.
+That trend is thankfully coming to an end with sustainable and clean fragrance brands like Le Labo prioritizing natural scents without harmful ingredients.
+Better for your body, and better for the planet, the aromatherapeutic benefits of clean fragrances are making a comeback.